+On March 24, 2015, the Company acquired 4,600 ordinary shares of TRACR, representing 82.1% of the ordinary share capital, pursuant to a share exchange transaction with the shareholders of TRACR.
 Pursuant to the share exchange transaction on March 24, 2015, the Company also entered into a freestanding call option agreement with Dr. Charpentier for 1,000 ordinary shares of TRACR, representing the remaining 17.9% of the ordinary share capital of TRACR.
 Under the terms of the call option agreement, the Company has the option to acquire the remaining 1,000 shares of TRACR held by Dr. Charpentier in exchange for 328,017 Common Shares of the Company.
-In the event the option is exercised by the Company prior to a liquidation event, the Company will indemnify Dr. Charpentier for all taxes owed as a result of the exchange.
-In addition, upon a bankruptcy, liquidation, closing of an IPO, winding up of the Company, a change in control or other deemed liquidation event, as defined in the call option agreement, the remaining 1,000 ordinary shares of TRACR held by Dr. Charpentier will automatically convert into 328,017 Common Shares of the Company.
-The call option was determined to have a fair value of \$0.2 million at the time of the share exchange and was attributed to Dr. Charpentier's for past services rendered to CRISPR and TRACR.
-Upon IPO, the call option was exercised and the remaining non-controlling interest of TRACR was acquired, resulting in a reduction of Noncontrolling interest of \$0.1 million, stock based compensation of \$0.2 million for original value of the call option, and additional paid-in capital of \$0.1 million.
+Upon IPO in October 2016, the call option was exercised and the remaining non-controlling interest of TRACR was acquired, resulting in a reduction of Noncontrolling interest of \$0.1 million, stock-based compensation of \$0.2 million for original value of the call option, and additional paid-in capital of \$0.1 million and TRACR became a wholly-owned subsidiary of the Company.